mindspore-ai/docs/docs/serving/docs/source_en/serving_install.md

 ## Installation

+MindSpore Serving supports the Ascend 310, Ascend 910 and Nvidia GPU environments.

 MindSpore Serving depends on the MindSpore training and inference framework.
 Therefore, install [MindSpore](https://gitee.com/mindspore/mindspore/blob/master/README.md#installation) and then MindSpore Serving.
 You can install MindInsight either by pip or by source code.

 ### Installation by pip